forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 This perspective is core to the philosophy at Forestry.
 Our content editor takes advantage of this simplicity and interoperability, acting as an additional layer on top of the existing static site machinery.
 When a site is hooked up to Forestry, it can still be edited in a local development environment as usual.
 We don't have to rewire anything about how the site works.

 Today, we will tackle a basic feature: publishing scheduled content.
 This would be useful, for example, if you were going on vacation

 ## The Old Way

 Scheduling posts is easy when using a database-driven, backend-heavy CMS like WordPress: just enter the date and time you want to schedule the post, and click the "Schedule" button.
 Your post should automatically appear on the site once the date and time of the post have passed.
 You're done!

 **Actually, hang on.** If you're using a page cache plugin (which is essential to keep the site running fast,) you will probably need to clear the cache once the post is published.
-Once you figure out how to clear the page cache at regular intervals, perhaps you've solved this problem and now you're done.
+Once you figure out how to clear the page cache at regular intervals, you can sit back and let your scheduled posts publish themselves automatically.

-**Ah, but maybe not.** Sometimes WordPress will give you a *Missed Schedule* error and won't publish the post!
+**Ah, but maybe not.** Sometimes WordPress will give you a _Missed Schedule_ error and won't publish the post!
 Go ahead and spend the rest of your day sorting that one out.

+Maybe it's not that easy.

 ## Statelessness is Next to Godliness

 Surely, you could use another dynamic CMS that doesn't have the same scheduling issues as WordPress.
-However, they all share the same problem: they need to react to *changes in state*.
+However, they all share the same problem: they need to react to _changes in state_.

 Our static site knows how to handle future posts by following a very simple algorithm during the build process: